beegee-tokyo/WisBlock-Vibration-Detector/README.md

 **`ATC+SENDINT=xxxxx`** => Allows to setup the heartbeat (I am alive) sending interval in xxxxx seconds.

-**`ATC+TOUT=xxxx`** => Allows to setup the timeout for "off" status in seconds.
+**`ATC+TOUT=xxxx`** => Allows to setup the timeout for "off" status in milliseconds.
 For the washing machine example, I set this to 30 seconds before the application reports "inactivity".

 ### ⚠️ TODO:
 Add setup for the sensitivity of the vibration.
 At the moment this is fixed to 1/8th of the range of 2G.
 This makes it very sensitive.